fazo96/ipfs-boards/README.md

 __About private boards__

 They probably will be possible but are not included for now, because hidden content is far away in the IPFS roadmap.
-Administration can forbit people to write, but not to read.
+Administrations can forbit people to write, but not to read.

 __Important Note:__ due to how the system works, an _administration_'s rules and decisions are just _guidelines_ for your computer.
 Your computer will always be able to choose what to see and what to hide, it just uses your administration's guidelines _by default_.